-Welcome to Inside The Locker Room, a sports blog that was created by Iona College senior Ryan McFadden on October 26, 2014 when he was a senior at DeMatha Catholic High School.
+Welcome to Inside The Locker Room, a sports media website that was created by Ryan McFadden on October 26, 2014.

 Inside The Locker Room’s primary focus is to be an online media outlet that covers high school, college and professional sports in the Washington D.C., Maryland and Virginia area.

 The site has covered sports such as basketball, football, baseball, softball and lacrosse.
 Inside The Locker Room also received credentials for Georgetown men’s basketball, Maryland football, the Washington Mystics, the Big East Tournament and the Dick’s National Championship.